DNSCrypt/dnscrypt-resolvers/v3/parental-control.md

 ## safesurfer

-Family safety focused blocklist for over 2 million adult sites, as well as phishing and malware and more.
+Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
+Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
+Paid users can review their own logs.
-Free to use, paid for customizing blocking for more categories+sites and viewing usage at my.safesurfer.io.
-Logs taken for viewing usage, data never sold - https://safesurfer.io
+Account holder logs are anonymized and used for filter improvement.
+Data is never sold. – https://safesurfer.io

 Warning: this server is incompatible with DNS anonymization.

-sdns://AQIAAAAAAAAADzEwNC4xNTUuMjM3LjIyNSAnIH_VEgToNntINABd-f_R0wu-KpwzY55u2_iu2R1A2CAyLmRuc2NyeXB0LWNlcnQuc2FmZXN1cmZlci5jby5ueg
+sdns://AQAAAAAAAAAADzEwNC4xNTUuMjM3LjIyNSAnIH_VEgToNntINABd-f_R0wu-KpwzY55u2_iu2R1A2CAyLmRuc2NyeXB0LWNlcnQuc2FmZXN1cmZlci5jby5ueg

 ## sfw.scaleway-fr